Ellestial/100-days-of-code/r1-log.md

 **Today's Progress**: JavaScript 30 - Day 18 challenge progress, and Day 17 review

 **Thoughts**: I was very distracted today because of some life events, so I look forward to tomorrow when my head is more cleared.

+## Day 51: April 25, 2019

+**Today's Progress**: Finished JavaScript 30 - Day 18 challenge/codealong

+**Thoughts**: I worked on two versions of this, and the second one was almost dead on what Wes Bos did.
+A couple things I learned:
+  * Instead of looking for all <li>, look for anything with [data-time] attribute
+	* Can use an existing/default method within another method.
+For example, can use someVar.map(Number), which is the same as running:
+   * someVar.map(function(str) { return Number(str); }